Market Times:

 At the same time, new ones may also start rushing to join the crypto space, talking about how good it is to invest and whether they are late to the party.
 Once this trend carries on for a few weeks, it might be an indicator that a market top is around the corner.

-Reddit Post On When To Buy Bitcoin
+Reddit Post on When to Buy Bitcoin

 (Source: Reddit)